Mold & Cannabis

 The best solution for dealing with a mold breakout is to call a professional mold remediation company to handle the mold for you.
 My Pure Environment can help you deal with mold on your cannabis plants.
 Our fast, effective, and environmentally safe mold remediation will nip your mold problem in the bud.

 If you ever find mold on your marijuana plants, act immediately!
 Call the experts at My Pure Environment right away.
-We offer free online consultations as well as virtual inspections for the Boston, Massachusetts area.
-We have also been proudly servicing San Francisco, Oakland, Santa Clara, and Greater Fresno, CA for twenty years.
+We offer free online consultations as well as virtual inspections.
+We have also been proudly servicing San Francisco, Oakland, and Santa Clara CA for twenty years.

 If you have mold in your grow room, contact us today.